periperipatus/ecubioinformatics/README.md

 Welcome!
 Please refer to the Course Outline and Course Schedule for more information on delivery and assessment.

+Please **DO NOT jump ahead in the tutorials**, ONLY do the work assigned on the day in the schedule as I will make changes throughout the course to best fit our needs.

 # Software requirements

 Please ensure the following programs are installed on your desktop **prior to commencing the class**.